Ilkka Uimonen

 Ilkka Mikael Uimonen (born 1966) is a Finnish photographer who has worked as a photojournalist.
 Uimonen's book Cycles, on Israeli–Palestinian violence, was published in 2004.
 He has won awards from Pictures of the Year International and World Press Photo.

 Life and work

 Uimonen has been a photographer since the early 1990s, specifically 1992.
-He became a nominee member of Magnum Photos in 2002; he is no longer a member.
-He has worked as a contract photographer for Newsweek.
+His work has focussed heavily on conflict photography, most notably the Israeli-Palestinian conflict, which formed the basis of his 2004 book Cycles.
+He became a nominee member of Magnum Photos in 2002 and has worked as a contract photographer for Newsweek..
+His photojournalism has earned multiple awards from World Press Photo and Pictures of the Year International.
+In 2014 he directed Regarding Lower Manhattan, a 25-minute documentary.